-This report documents the analysis of data recorded by three High-frequency Acoustic Recording Packages (HARPs) that were deployed within the GATMAA in May 2015 and April 2017 (Figure 1).
-The three sites include a continental slope site in deep water (site CB), a deep offshore site at Quinn Seamount (site QN), and a deep water site between sites CB and QN (site AB) (Table 1).
-Data from site CB was analyzed for May to September 2015 and again from April to September 2017 (Table 2).
-Data from site QN were analyzed for May to August 2015 and again from April to September 2017 (Table 2).
+This report documents the analysis of data recorded by two High-frequency Acoustic Recording Packages (HARPs) that were deployed within the GATMAA from September 2017 to June 2018 and April to September 2019 (Figure 1).
+The two sites include a continental slope site in deep water (site CB) and a deep-water site off Kodiak Island (site KOA) (Table 1).
+Data from site CB was analyzed for September 2017 to June 2018 and April to September 2019 (Table 2).
+Data from site KOA was analyzed from April to September 2019 (Table 2).